timescale/docs.timescale.com-content/getting-started/cloud-multi-node.md

 **recommended**, for distributed hypertable setups.
 Previously, with regular, single-node hypertables, there was often little benefit in specifying a partition key when creating the hypertable.
-With distributed hyptertables, however, adding a partition key is essential to ensure that data is distributed across data nodes on something more than just time.
-Otherwise, all data for a specific time range will go to one chunk on one node, rather than being distributed across each data node for the same time range.
+With distributed hyptertables, however, adding a partition key is essential to ensure that data is efficiently distributed across data nodes.
+Otherwise, all data for a specific time range will go to one chunk on one node, rather than being distributed across all available data nodes for the same time range.

 ## Adding additional database users (optional) [](add-database-users)